 Mr. Heale has a good relationship with the front office manager.
-They work together to forecast room sales and to audit daily cash banks.
+They work together to forecast room sales and do the auditing of daily cash banks.
 The front office manager monitors the payroll and may ask for Mr. Heale's assistance.
-The front office manager is also involved in cash management problems; he and Mr. Heale alert each other to problems and work together to solve them.
+The front office manager is also involved in cash management problems; he and Mr. Heale alert each other to any problems and work together to solve them.
 The front office manager monitors accounts receivable and is required to let Mr. Heale know when a guest has exceeded his or her credit limit.